DRIVER-EU/test-bed-design/doc/test-bed-description.md

 The default Kafka connectors are lacking certain features that are useful in a test-bed environment, so some existing connectors have been extended.
 These extended connectors are called **adapters**, and the test-bed currently maintains four of them: in [Java](https://github.com/DRIVER-EU/java-test-bed-adapter), [C#](https://github.com/DRIVER-EU/csharp-test-bed-adapter), [JavaScript/TypeScript](https://github.com/DRIVER-EU/node-test-bed-adapter) and [REST](https://github.com/DRIVER-EU/test-bed-rest-service).
 Note that the REST adapter is a simple interface so any application can send and receive messages using basic internet commands.

-Adapters extend regular connectors with:
+Adapters extend regular Kafka connectors with:
 - *Heartbeat signals:* Before you can start a trial, every solution, simulator and tool needs to be up-and-running.
 Therefore every adapter transmits a heartbeat signal every 5 seconds to inform others it is online.
 - *Logging:* Besides being online, it is also important to know that each connected service is running as expected, so each adapter offers the option to log warnings/errors to the test-bed as well.
 - *Configuration options:* The adapter can inform others to what topics it subscribes and publishes.
 In addition, this can be configured too externally.